tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 neuron.compile(loss="binary_crossentropy", optimizer="adam", metrics=["accuracy"])
 ```

-* The `binary_crossentropy` loss function is used since this is a binary classification problem.
+* The `binary_crossentropy` loss function is used, since this is a binary classification problem.

 * Optimizers are algorithms that shape and mold a neural network while it's trained to its most accurate possible form by updating the model in response to the output of the loss function.
 The `adam` optimizer is used in this demo.